yokawasa/facetag-services/README.md

 # facetag-services

-Face tagging services using Azure functions, CosmosDB, Azure Blob Storage for backend
+Face tagging services is a collection of APIs that allow you to build photo sharing services where you can find a person's photos easily.
+It is full serverless services built using Azure functions, CosmosDB, Azure Blob Storage for backend.

 **Table of Contents**
 <!-- TOC -->